mKiloLA/python-based-mne/elements-of-nuclear-engineering/README.md

-# NE 495: Intro to Nuclear Engineering
+# NE 495: Elements of Nuclear Engineering

 This repository contains three problems, two homework questions and one exam question, that could be given as assignments in Intro to Nuclear Engineering.
 A skeleton to be given to students as well as a solution for instructors is provided.
 The skeleton contains the problem statement and the necessary imports for generating a solution.